 The Trustees also handle building configuration changes for special events.
 If you are planning a special event please remember to submit a Building Use Request Form.
 This allows you to reserve the room and to specify the room setup(s) you desire.
 Forms are available in the church office or on the Resources menu of our web site.

 The Board of Trustees meets on the third Thursday of each month.
 Emergency meetings are held on an as-needed basis.
-In 2017 our trustees are: Joey Ashbrook, Mike Boone, Mike Brown, Adam Burt, Dan Corey (Chairman), Brandon Good, Adam Hildebrand, Joul Poulin, Greg Riley, Grant Shearer, and Kevin Turek.
+In 2018 our trustees are: Joey Ashbrook, Mike Boone, Chris Briggs, Mike Brown, Adam Burt, David Groves (Chairman), Chuck Haddox, Frank Harl, Adam Hildebrand, Brian Myers, Joul Poulin, Greg Riley, Grant Shearer, and Kevin Turek.

 The Finance Committee supervises the handling of all FBC monies — collecting and disbursing funds, keeping related books and records, executing contracts, preparing the annual budget, and auditing.
 The Finance Committee is composed of two Elders (one of whom is the Chair of the Finance Commission of the Board of Elders), a Trustee, and the Church Treasurer.
 Each member serves for a renewable term of one year.